NettoYang/Teak/README.md

 # Teak
-If you have any questions or suggestions about our privacy policy, please feel free to contact us at teakapp@outlook.com
+If you have any questions or suggestions about Teak, please feel free to contact us at teakapp@outlook.com